lukapiskorec/strategy-utils/README.md

 ## 🙏 Credits

 Data fetched from GeckoTerminal’s open endpoints.
-Coded by Luka Piskorec with ChatGPT, 2025
+Coded by Luka Piskorec with ChatGPT, 2025.
 MIT License.
-See `LICENSE` file.
+See `LICENSE`.